Updated: March, 2023

 So here is the Frappe versus Frappuccino comparison:

-I hope you aren’t as confused as I was when I was originally figuring those differences out.
+I hope you aren’t as confused as much as I was when I was originally figuring out the aforementioned differences.

-It’s truly a bit confusing to tell all those beverages apart, especially if not only their names but also their recipes appear similar.
+It’s truly a bit confusing to tell all these beverages apart, especially if not only their names, but also their ingredients, are similar.

 The fact that there are different frappe variations around the world makes things even worse.